yegor256/blog/_posts/2014/apr/2014-04-18-jcabi-http-server-mocking.md

 </dependency>
 {% endhighlight %}

-If you have any questions or suggestions, please submit them through [Github issues](http://github.com/jcabi/jcabi-http/issues).
+If you have any questions or suggestions, please submit them through [GitHub issues](http://github.com/jcabi/jcabi-http/issues).
 As always, bugs are welcome :)